 A company’s supply chain is a highly important resource – collaboration between companies at every step in the chain can open up powerful opportunities to minimize the overall environmental impact and maximize the overall positive social impact.
-At Henkel, our global supply chain includes business partners from more than 120 countries.
+At Henkel, our global supply chain includes business partners from 119 countries.
 Together, we want to drive progress toward 100 percent responsible sourcing.

 Our Foundation: Risk Management & Compliance